zhouyulab/igia/README.md

 ### OS requirements

-The package has been tested on the following *Linux* operating systems.
+The package has been tested on the following *Linux* and *MacOS* operating systems.

 - Linux: Ubuntu 16.04
 - Linux: Red Hat 4.8.3
-- MacOS:
+- MacOS: MacBook Pro with MacOS High Sierra

 # Installation guide